Catharina-Amalia, Princess of Orange: Public image

 Catharina-Amalia has experienced repeated fat shaming by tabloids and on social media since she was young, most notably by the Portuguese celebrity magazine Caras labeling her as plus size.
 In response to the body shaming, members of the public have expressed their support for the princess, calling the fat shaming against her unacceptable.

 Annual allowance

 Catharina-Amalia became entitled to an annual allowance from the Dutch state upon reaching the age of 18.
-This allowance consisted of two parts: a personal income component of €296,000 and a €1,338,000 allocation for staff and operational expenses.
+This allowance consisted of two parts: a personal income component of €296,000 and a €1,338,000 allocation for staff and operational expenses by 2021 inflation rates.
 Following her high school graduation, Catharina-Amalia opted to decline the annual allowance until she completed her studies.

-In May 2024, citing changed circumstances, Catharina-Amalia announced she would begin utilizing her annual allowance for staff and operational expenses, starting in January 2025.
-This decision comes despite her ongoing studies.
-Her annual allowance for staff and operational expenses has continued to increase in recent years and amounted to €1.5 million in 2024.
+In May 2024, citing changed circumstances, Catharina-Amalia announced she would begin utilizing her annual allowance for staff and operational expenses, starting in January 2025, which with adjustments to inflation amounted to €1,500,000.